MeisterLi/picarto_points/README.md

 !grant 300 Maniko
 ```
 This uses the channel name, not the account name!
+*friends* - an array of usernames that are set up in OBS as friends.
+Upon joining, the scene item in the scene defined in friends_scene matching their name will be activated and disabled on leaving

 ### Points section:
 *base* - Base number of points earned by a user in your Picarto chat